paypal/InnerSourceCommons/events/isc-fall-2017.md

 [Registration is now open](https://www.eventbrite.com/e/innersource-commons-summit-fall-2017-tickets-36231411126).

 The registration fee of $27.37 (minus the processing cost of $2.37) will be donated to the [Apache Software Foundation](http://apache.org/) in honor of the research and guidance they have provided on how healthy software projects work.

+There is an optional, free Ignite Talks class on the 26th available to Summit attendees.
+Look for the link when you submit your registration.

 If you have any questions on registration please let us know!